ffaisal93/DialQA/README.md

 					{lang}-{id}-{dialect-region}.wav
 ```
 - `dialqa-dev-og.json`: Original Development dataset gold questions.
-- `dialqa-dev-aug.json`: Development dataset with dialectal questions (speech recognition i.e. ASR outputs).
+- `dialqa-dev-aug.json`: Development dataset with dialectal questions (speech-to-text outputs through automatic ASR).
 This is our **task development dataset**.
-- `lang`: eng, ara, swa
+- `lang`: English (eng), Arabic (ara), Kiswahili (swa)
 - `audio`: folder containing question audio files.
 The audio file names `{lang}-{id}-{dialect-region}` have one-to-one mappings with the example ids from the json files.

 ## Baseline (ASR QA)

 The task is to perform Extractive-QA using dialectal questions (Speech to text Outputs).
-We use google translation regional units (eg. en-US, sw-TZ) to perform speech to text conversion.
+We use the Google Speech API with regional units (eg. en-US, sw-TZ) to perform speech to text conversion.
 The training file is based on huggingface's [`run_squad.py`] file.

 #### Training baseline: